tideºelbe - home

 Under water

 How does dredging work?
-Always with the right equipment - from hopper dredgers to silt plows
+Always with the right equipment - from hopper dredgers to bed levellers

-To ensure that ships from all over the world can call at the Port of Hamburg, we dredge many tons of silt and sand from the navigation channel and the harbor basin.
-To do this, we flexibly deploy the appropriate equipment: from hopper dredgers and grab dredgers to silt plows.
+To ensure that ships from all over the world can call at the Port of Hamburg, we dredge many tonnes of mud and sand from the navigation channel and the harbour basin.
+To do this, we make flexible use of the appropriate equipment: from hopper dredgers and grab dredgers to bed levellers.

-Our sounding ships get to the bottom of the Elbe
+Our sounding vessels get to the bottom of the Elbe

-We ensure the safety and smooth flow of shipping traffic on the Elbe River and in the Port of Hamburg by continuously surveying the riverbed.
-This allows us to quickly identify and remove obstacles, thereby ensuring that the water maintains the required minimum depth for ships.
+We ensure the safety and smooth flow of shipping traffic on the Elbe and in the Port of Hamburg by continuously surveying the riverbed.
+This enables us to identify obstacles quickly and remove them in a targeted manner, thereby ensuring that the required minimum water depth for ships is maintained.

-: Sounding ship "DEEPENSCHRIEWER III" in side view on the water in Hamburg.
+: Sounding vessel "DEEPENSCHRIEWER III" in side view on the water in Hamburg.

 • ‹